Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/managing-nodes/guide.en-gb.md

 >>
 >> - **APIServer access**: You can add IPv4 ranges in order to restrict access to your cluster’s APIServer.
 >>
->> - **Audit Logs**: Here, you will find the logs for your Kubernetes cluster’s control-plane.
+>> - **Audit Logs**: Here, you will find the logs for your Kubernetes cluster’s control plane.
 >>
 > Via the OVHcloud API
->> To simplify things, we are using the [API Explorer](https://api.ovh.com/), which allows to explore, learn and interact with the API in an interactive way.
+>> To simplify things, we are using the [API Explorer](/links/api), which allows to explore, learn and interact with the API in an interactive way.
 >>
 >> Log in to the API Explorer using your OVH NIC.
 >>
 >> ![Log in to the API Explorer](images/kubernetes-quickstart-api-ovh-com-001.png){.thumbnail}
 >>
->> If you go to the [Cloud section](https://api.ovh.com/console/#/cloud) of the API Explorer, you will see the available `/cloud/project/{serviceName}/kube` endpoint.
+>> If you go to the [Cloud section of the API Explorer](/links/api), you will see the available `/cloud/project/{serviceName}/kube` endpoint.
 >>
 > Via the NodePools CRD
 >> Kubernetes [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) are extensions of the Kubernetes API.
 Like the default Kubernetes resources, the Custom Resources are endpoints in the Kubernetes API that store collections of API objects of a certain kind.
 Custom Resources allows to easily extend Kubernetes by adding new features and behaviors.
 >>
 >> The simplest way to add a Custom Resource to Kubernetes is to define a [`CustomResourceDefinition` (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) with the resource schema.
 >>